tachiyomiorg/website/src/help/faq/README.md

 1. Go to <Navigation item="browse"/> → <Navigation item="tab_extensions"/>.
 1. Click on **MangaPark** extension and then `Chapter List Source`.
 1. Choose an option like `Smart list` or `Prioritize source`.
-1. Go back to MangaPark's chapter list and refresh.
+1. Go back to MangaPark's chapter list and refresh it.

 ### Mangakakalot/Manganelo